DFE-Digital/dfe-job-descriptions/ServiceDesigners/SeniorServiceDesigner.md

 -   coach, mentor and train other designers, helping set and communicate good practice to improve quality and consistency across DfE’s transformation programmes

-# Responsibilities

-Essential skills and expertise for this role are:
+### Essential skills and expertise for this role are:

 -   Evidence- and context-based design.
 You know how to design systems for use across multiple services and can identify the simplest approach out of a variety of approaches.